 Embedding Google Maps is quite common today.
 The Google APIs are open, well-documented, and widely used across industries.
 However, Google also provides APIs for tracking public transport routes and schedules.

-General Transit Feed Specification (GTFS).
-The API is used by both application providers and – very importantly – transit agencies that share public transport data to let users instantly configure their get-around experience.
+General Transit Feed Specification (GTFS) API is used by both application providers and – very importantly – transit agencies that share public transport data to let users instantly configure their get-around experience.
 This API sends static-only data, which means users can see schedules and routes, but can’t track disruptions.

-GTFS Realtime.
-As the name clearly states, this extension to the main service aims at providing real-time data coming from transit agencies about delays and schedule changes.
+GTFS Realtime is the extension to the main service, providing real-time data fabout delays and schedule changes from transit agencies.

 Local APIs from owners and consortiums